|

 meeting this criteria is 2,438.

-Following on the above findings, I
+Following on the above, I

-consider Aristarchus' Great Year as 2,438 or 4,876 orbits.
+considered Aristarchus' Great Year as 2,438 or 4,876 orbits.
 Aristarchus'

 interval when reconsidered as representing 2,438 solar "orbits" equates

-three fundamental motions (o : r : l ), as 4,876 solar orbits :
+three fundamental motions (o : r : l ) is 4,876 solar orbits :

 1,785,866 rotations : 65,186 lunar orbits.
 To distinguish the orbit

-interval, I term this period a "Great Ratio" rather than erroneously
+interval, I term this period a great ratio rather than erroneously

-label the span as years.
+label the span as a Great Year.

 Aristarchus' "Great Ratio"